ioos/bio_mobilization_workshop/_episodes/03-data-cleaning.md

 amendments need to be made to ensure they are following ISO 8601.
 Below are some examples and solutions in Python and R for them.

+ISO 8601 dates can represent moments in time at different resolutions, as well as time intervals, which use / as a separator.
+Date and time are separated by T. Times can have a time zone indicator at the end, if this is not the case then the time is assumed to be local time.
+When a time is UTC, a Z is added.

 > ## Tip
 > Focus on getting your package of choice to read the dates appropriately.
 While you can use [regular expressions](https://en.wikipedia.org/wiki/Regular_expression)
 > to replace and substitute strings to align with the ISO convention, it will typically saves you time if you work in